Massive camera hack exposes the growing reach and intimacy of American surveillance

 Some of the clips show the deserted corridors of the pandemic era: a corporate office of abandoned cubicles stretching to the horizon; an empty classroom with an American flag.
 A Cloudflare spokeswoman said the Verkada cameras monitored the main entry points and thoroughfares of company offices that have been closed since last year, and that they were disconnected as soon as the company learned of the breach.

-But many others show people simply going about their lives: Workers on the floor of a manufacturing plant; people sitting in a hospital waiting room; a security guard alone on the graveyard shift.
+But many others show people simply going about their lives: workers on the floor of a manufacturing plant; people sitting in a hospital waiting room; a security guard alone on the graveyard shift.

 Liz O'Sullivan, the technology director for the Surveillance Technology Oversight Project, a nonprofit advocacy group, said tech companies' mass gathering of personal video and other data has left them under constant siege by hackers, who probe networks and use automated tools to test for vulnerabilities.